serras/emacs-haskell-tutorial/tutorial.md

 ```lisp
 (add-hook 'haskell-mode-hook (lambda () (ghc-init) (hare-init)))
 ```
-After doing so, at every Haskell file you will see a new menu called *Refactor*, containing the current refactorings.
+After doing so, in every Haskell file you will see a new menu called *Refactor*, containing the current refactorings.
 In each menu item you can find the corresponding key combinations: notice that all start with `C-c C-r`.
-Since the list of refactorings grow each day, the refrain here from explaining all of them and focus on one specific case.
+Since the list of refactorings are growing every day, we refrain here from explaining all of them and focus on one specific case.

 The most common case for refactoring is renaming.
 This is done by issuing the command `C-c C-r r` over the element to rename.
 The system asks for the new name, and then generates the refactoring script.
 Note that the refactoring is *not directly applied*.
 Instead, a new buffer shows the modifications that would be done in the files belonging to your project, and you can accept or decline them.
 This buffer works under the [`ediff` mode](https://www.gnu.org/software/emacs/manual/html_node/ediff/).